Links for RDF, T-hunting, and Radio-Orienteering

 - National RF, Incorporated (formerly Radio Engineers) -- Makes "Vector-Finder" hand-held phase-front (TDOA) add-on units for VHF ham radio and marine use, plus resistive attenuators and portable 2-meter quads.
 The Vector Finder was reviewed in Homing In for July 1996.

-- North Olmsted Amateur Radio Depot (NOARD) -- Supplier of kits for the HANDI-Finder®, a simple dual-antenna RDF add-on.
+- North Olmsted Amateur Radio Development (NOARD) -- Supplier of kits for the HANDI-Finder®, a simple dual-antenna RDF add-on.
 See "Sense The Right Way To Go With The HANDI-Finder" at this site for performance improvements.

 - OK2BWN Radio Sports Equipment -- ARDF transmitters and receivers for 80m and 2m bands by Jiri Maracek OK2BWN in Czech Republic.